Costs of Manual Vendor Onboarding

 To mitigate these risks and lower the costs of operating in a manual environment, organizations can consider transitioning to automated or semi-automated vendor onboarding processes.
 Automating the vendor onboarding process through a vendor portal-based onboarding solution offers improved efficiency, accuracy, compliance, vendor experience, risk management, cost savings, scalability, and standardization.
 These benefits contribute to higher levels of productivity, enhanced vendor relationships, and a competitive advantage for your business.

-If your company has not already invested in a portal-based, automated vendor onboarding system you are missing out and putting your company at a disadvantage.
+If your company has not already invested in a portal-based, automated vendor onboarding system, you may be putting your company at a disadvantage.
 Contact ICG to discuss how your organization can implement a vendor portal for your organization, or to schedule a demo of one of ICG’s comprehensive vendor portal or vendor onboarding solutions.
 You can also watch a short video on ICG’s back-office solutions.

 Posts you might like: